 In international arbitration, the parties' choice of law will only give way to mandatory laws if enforcement of the award would breach the international public policy of the seat or the lex arbitri.
-When enforcement is sought or an award is challenged, French courts will also refuse to give effect to an award if this would lead to a breach of French international public policy.
-However, the French conception of international public policy is very narrow.
+When enforcement is sought or an award is challenged, French courts will also refuse to give effect to an award if this would lead to a breach of international public policy.

-Domestic arbitration is less liberal and the French courts will set aside an award if its enforcement would have the effect of creating a situation contrary to French public policy, which is a much broader concept.
+Domestic arbitration is not as liberal and the French courts will set aside an award if its enforcement would have the effect of creating a situation contrary to French public policy, which is a much broader concept than the notion of the French view of international public policy.